RestartB/titanium/self-host.md

 4. Give your bot a username, and optionally, a PFP and banner.
 5. Copy the Bot Token, and paste it into the `discord-bot-token` field in the config file.
 Due to security reasons, you will only be able to view the bot token once from Discord Developer Portal before having to generate a new one.

+### Intents

+Discord locks some features behind privileged intents, to enhance user privacy and save on bandwidth.
+These intents require special approval from Discord to use if your bot is in over 100 servers.
+If your bot is in under 100 servers, you will be able to enable these intents without approval - though if your bot hits 100 servers, it will not be able to join any more servers until you have been approved to use the intents.

+Titanium requires the `Member` and `Message Content` intents, and will not start with them disabled.
+You can enable the intents from the Bot section of your app.

 ## Bot Emojis

 Titanium uses custom loading and explicit emojis.
 To upload your own, follow these steps: